Malcolm Allen (footballer)

 Malcolm Allen (born 21 March 1967) is a Welsh football coach, former professional footballer and sports pundit and co-commentator.

-As a player, he was a striker, notably having a brief spell in the Premier League with Newcastle United and a loan spell with Aston Villa, although spells with Watford, Norwich City and Millwall in the Football League brought most of his appearances during his career.
+As a player, Allen was a striker, notably having a brief spell in the Premier League with Newcastle United and a loan spell with Aston Villa, although spells with Watford, Norwich City and Millwall in the Football League brought most of his appearances during his career.
 He retired having had a brief spell with non-league side Stevenage Borough.
 He was capped 14 times by Wales, scoring 3 goals.

-Since retiring, he has worked as a youth team coach for Aberystwyth, but now works in media and is a pundit and commentator for S4C show Sgorio.
+Since retiring, Allen has worked as a youth team coach for Aberystwyth, but now works in media and is a pundit and commentator for S4C show Sgorio.

 Early life

 Allen was born in Deiniolen, Gwynedd.

 Playing career

 Allen began his career with Watford, signing apprentice terms in July 1983, before becoming professional in March 1985.
 He scored Watford's only goal in 1985 FA Youth Cup final.
 He played and scored for the Hornets in their FA Cup semi-final defeat against Tottenham Hotspur in 1987, and in 19 cup appearances for Watford scored eight goals.
 He was loaned to Aston Villa in September 1987 by new Watford manager Dave Bassett, and after Watford were relegated he joined Norwich for a fee of £175,000 in August 1988.
 Whilst with Norwich he scored four in their club record FA Cup victory, 8–0 against Sutton United in the fourth round.
 This was one of the most successful seasons in Norwich's history, as they finished fourth in the league and were semi-finalists in the FA Cup.

 Allen joined Millwall in March 1990 for £400,000, spending three years there before moving to Newcastle United for £300,000 in August 1993, in time for their first season in the FA Premier League following their promotion as Division One champions.
 He started off well on Tyneside, scoring seven goals in 12 games, before suffering a serious ankle injury.
 He made just one more appearance for the Magpies, and after a long struggle to regain full fitness, he retired from playing aged 28 in December 1995.

 In February 1997, Allen signed for Conference side Stevenage Borough in an attempt to continue his career at non-league level, and continued to play at this level in Hertfordshire for a few more years.